 What Is the Job of a Nurse Leader?

 Nurse leaders have less direct interaction with patients than nurse managers.
-They carry out a health organization's mission and vision, and develop strategies for achieving the objectives of their employer.
+They carry out a healthcare organization’s mission and vision, and they develop strategies for achieving the objectives of their employer.
 Their tasks may involve the following:

 How Can You Become a Nurse Manager or Leader?

-All nurses have an obligation to provide quality and safe patient care, and they are integral to transforming healthcare.
+All nurses have an obligation to provide quality and safe patient care.
+With effective and supportive leadership, nurses can be integral to transforming healthcare.